Student’s Summer Job Proves Real Education

 A summer job is an education, says Jimmy Morgan, 17, handsome, six-footer of Scarborough, New York after a two month stint in the mail room of an “ad” agency, a job he took two days after he graduated from Hotchkiss School in Lakeville, Connecticut.
-Jimmy feels that the money he earned wasn’t important, it was the experience that really counts.
+Jimmy feels that the money he earned wasn’t important, it was the experience that really counts even if you are just tending tennis rackets.

 “I met all sorts of people on this job, from race track touts and boozers to bank officers,” he says.
 “It was an adventure from start to finish.”